senzing-garage/template-docker/README.md

 ### Run docker container

-Although the `docker run` command looks complex, it accounts for all of the variation described above.
+Although the `docker run` command looks complex, it accounts for all of the variations described above.
-The unset environment variables have no effect on the `docker run` command and may be removed.
+The unset environment variables have no effect on the `docker run` command and may be removed or left in.

 1. Run docker container.
    Example: